 The biosciences are of direct relevance to everyone, we all need food and water, we exist within our own ecosystem and many of us travel and spend time in differing environments.
 The global challenges of environmental management, sustainability, and health (and not just human health) affect us all.
 In addition, the biosciences in various forms are of interest to many who would not necessarily regard themselves as professional biologists (e.g. hobbyists, natural historians, members of charitable organisations etc.).
 As a consequence there is significant media attention to biology and a high level of public awareness.
 The Society feels that it is essential that graduates from an accredited degree not only have an overview that helps them understand their chosen field of study but that they can "hold their own" in terms of basic biological knowledge in the context of overall public awareness.
 The topics forming the basic fundamentals of biology provide the underpinning context to the specialisation.
-The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate for example that some of the core topics may be mainly taught at European Qualification Framework (EQF) level 8.
+The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate for example that some of the core topics may be mainly taught at HEQ Level 4 (or SHEQ Levels 7 or 8 in Scotland).